MargaretWK/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `9-John_Doe` sets the mode of the file hello to -rwxr-x-wx

 `10-mirror_permissions` copy permission or set the mode of the file hello as the same as olleh’s mode

+`11-directories_permissions` adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users and regular files should not be changed